 Now we compare the major differences between a pair of high-end binoculars and a pair of cheaper binoculars, just to see if the price really makes a difference when you’re choosing between the two.

-If you’re comparing between a high-end pair of binoculars and a cheaper pair, build quality is probably the first thing that you’ll notice between the two options.
+When comparing a high-end pair of binoculars to a cheaper pair, build quality is probably the first thing that will strike you between the two.
 On more expensive binoculars, you’ll find that it certainly looks and feels more robust to the touch, and you’ll have a sense of confidence knowing that the piece of equipment you’re holding in your hands can stand up to the rigors of wherever you’ll be taking them to without sacrificing any performance whatsoever.

 Cheaper binoculars often use materials such as plastic for the housing, making it feel notably less durable.